 - Nucleopore: Nuclear membrane is perforated with holes called as nucleopore that allows proteins and nucleic acids.

-Types of Plant Cell
+Three different types of Plant Cell

 Cells of a matured plant become specialized to perform certain vital functions that are essential for survival.
 Some plants cells are used for transferring nutrients and for storing food.
 Beneath are some of the specialized plant cells.

 - Collenchyma Cells: It acts as a supporting system when there is a restraining growth in a plant due to lack of hardening agent in primary walls.